MalinrRuwan/DaisyXMusic/README.md

 ## Copyright & License 👮

  - Copyright (C) 2020 - 2021 by [TeamDaisyX](github.com/teamdaisyx) ❤️️
- - Licensed under the terms of the [GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007](https://github.com/TeamDaisyX/DaisyXMusic/blob/master/LICENSE)
+ - Licensed under the terms of the [GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007](https://github.com/MalinrRuwan/PokersMusic/blob/master/LICENSE)

-DaisyXMusic is Free Software: You can use, study share and improve it at your will.
+PokersMusic is Free Software: You can use, study share and improve it at your will.
 Specifically you can redistribute and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 ## Made with ♥️ by [TeamDaisyX](https://github.com/TeamDaisyX)